Selling a Home in Arizona? Here are the Closing Costs You’ll Pay

 6. Real estate agent commission

-It’s abundantly common for home sellers to work with a real estate agent, with 89% choosing to do so in the U.S. in 2020.
-In Arizona, the average agent commission is 5%, ranging from 4% to 6%, Wexler says, and is split equally between the buyer’s agent and the seller’s agent.
+It’s abundantly common for home sellers to work with a real estate agent, with 90% choosing to do so in 2024.
+Traditionally, agent commissions have been 6% of the home’s sale price, split evenly between the listing agent and the buyer’s agent, with sellers typically covering the total cost.

 7. Title guarantee

-While the search fee only costs on average between $75 and $200, sellers are also generally on the hook for paying for the title policy, which Wexler says can run between $1,400 to $4,000 depending on the age of the house and the purchase price.
+While the search fee, on average, costs between $75 and $200, sellers are also generally responsible for the title policy, which Wexler says can run between $1,400 and $4,000, depending on the age of the house and the purchase price.

 While owner’s title insurance isn’t mandatory in Arizona, it’s customary and strongly advised as it protects a homeowner’s claim on their property should any third-party claims arise after closing.